q1x/listlld/README.md

 {"data": [{"{#NAME}": "foo"}, {"{#NAME}": "bar"}, {"{#NAME}": "baz"}]}
 ```

-Alternatively, values can be specified as well in the form of `listlld foo:123,bar:456,baz:789`, this will result in:
+Alternatively, items can be specified as well in the form of `listlld foo:123,bar:456,baz:789`, this will result in:

 ```
 {"data": [{"{#VALUE}": "123", "{#NAME}": "foo"}, {"{#VALUE}": "456", "{#NAME}": "bar"}, {"{#VALUE}": "789", "{#NAME}": "baz"}]}